Mites

 Distribution and habitat

-• Widespread across Australia and favoured by hot, dry conditions.
+• Mites are widespread across Australia and are favoured by hot, dry conditions.

-• Earth mites are less of a pest in Queensland than in southern states.
+• RLEM is less of a pest in Queensland than in southern states.

-• Spider mites are often an end of season pest, flaring when pesticide applications targeting other pests kill off predators that are keeping the mite populations in check.
+• Spider mites tend to become abundant during warm, dry conditions.
+They may also be an end-of-season pest, flaring when pesticide applications targeting other pests kill off predators that are keeping the mite populations in check.

 Hosts